-As I have said in past articles and in radio interviews; I have confidence that Americans can deal with short-term or regional/localized disasters.
+I have confidence that Americans can deal with short-term or regional/localized disasters.
 However, I stand with many of the Governments chosen experts who are for the large part gravely concerned about America’s current inability when it comes to dealing with large-scale, long-term disaster scenarios.
 As far as I can tell in my own research, about 5-million Americans have some form of disaster preparedness plans and provisions in place.
-Of course this leaves more than 98% of the population unprepared, and therein is the vulnerability and problem.
+Of course, this leaves more than 98% of the population unprepared, and therein is the vulnerability and problem.

 One of the more important questions

 How do we take care of our first-aid and health needs during and after a long-term disaster when doctors will be scattered and largely inaccessible and hospitals and clinics are no longer operating?
 Clearly, as individuals, we may need to shoulder most of the burden ourselves, and it will be a new experience for most people.
 It seems logical that most prudent Preppers will have some basic first aid training and supplies, including various medications to deal with a host of health issues in the near-term.
 But what about the long-term?

 Additionally, some Preppers (along with many others) are catching on to the adverse side effects of many ‘big-pharma’ drugs and medical preparations; in a disaster, who can you call when you have a side-effect?
 And coupled with that, the limited supplies and shelf-life of many of the ‘big-pharma’ drugs and preparations during a long-term event, should give any thinking person some cause for concern.
 Should a prudent person be learning about alternative solutions now, as opposed to later, possibly when it may be too late?

 So to avoid being caught in a medical-care vacuum, many people today are considering and learning about using ‘alternative’ or naturopathic medicine.
 This gives rise to certain important questions: